Irish police arrest 23 people in second night of anti-immigration unrest

 “Any question mark around a person overstaying in the State when a deportation order has been made is, again, deeply unnerving,” McDonald said.

-While far-right politics have made little headway in Ireland, unlike in several other European countries, public sentiment towards migration has soured amid record numbers of arrivals in recent years.
+While far-right politics have made little headway in Ireland, unlike in several other European countries, public sentiment towards migration has soured as arrivals have approached record highs in recent years.

 In an Irish Times/Ipsos B&A Snapshot opinion poll carried out last year, 59 percent of respondents said they favoured a more closed immigration policy.